freeCodeCamp/camper-gitter-bot/nap/README.md

     bin/wiki-update.sh

 # System Overview

-### RoomData.js
+### data/RoomData.js
 The list of rooms your bot is going to join.
 Very starting your own bot, create a test room to enter and debug with.
 This needs to be changed so you would only join your own rooms, otherwise developers will get into a situation where everyone is joining the same rooms and the bots go crazy talking to each other!

-### BotCommands.js
+### lib/bot/BotCommands.js
 This is where you add things that the bot can do.
-Some commands are broken into separate files such as `thanks` and `about`.
+Some commands are broken into separate files such as `cmds/thanks` and `cmds/about`.

-Sorry that these docs are very lightweight right now.
-To understand the system some basic places to look.
+Each command gets a `input` which is a blob of data including what the user entered, and a bot instance.

+### KBase.js
+The Knowledge base.
+This is an interface to all the data in the wiki.

+# Chat to us!

+Ping me @dcsan in the [gitterbot chatroom](https://gitter.im/dcsan/gitterbot) if you get stuck.